 Zebrafish summer Institute at UT Dallas

 Founded in 2018, the Zebrafish Summer Institute (ZSI) is a unique professional development opportunity for secondary science educators who teach grades 6-12.
-During a three-day workshop, teachers learn how to use zebrafish to engage their students in authentic, real-world scientific investigations.
+During a four-day workshop, teachers learn how to use zebrafish to engage their students in authentic, real-world scientific investigations.
 Workshop participants immerse in hands-on inquiries to explore how to use zebrafish in their classrooms to teach students about concepts like the stages of growth and development, interactions between organisms and the environment, ecology, aquatic biology, and genetics.
 Dr. Hajeri has developed the TEKS-aligned curriculum for the ZSI.

 Highlights of the Zebrafish Summer Institute